soringancea/nxt2itsm-saml-auth/README.md

 The certificates need to be put in place (or created if selfsigned) in the ssl/ folder.
 The files in this folder upon installation are simply examples.

-You can have 3 files in the ssl/ folder:
+You need to have 3 files in the ssl/ folder:

 - the certificate file
 - the associated key
-- the bundle of CA certificates (optional)
+- the bundle of CA certificates

 The CA bundle should have the different intermediate certificates so that the full certificate chain can be trusted.